roim/roim.github.io/_includes/resume.md

 Worked on a web service test framework written in PowerShell, developing tests and framework features.

-Generated automated performance reports for several windows services using an internal map-reduce tool.
+Created automated performance reports for several windows services using an internal map-reduce tool.

 ***